A major exhibition heading to the Sainsbury Centre traces the intersecting careers of two titans of 20th century art

 An exhibition soon to open at the Sainsbury Centre, developed by the Hepworth Wakefield and the Yale Centre for British Art, explores this coming together of two titans of mid-century British art and travels with them to reveal their parallel approaches to subject and form in the years that followed.

 When Brandt first photographed Moore in his studio in 1942 for the 10-page spread in Lilliput magazine, a monthly arts magazine with photos and short stories, the piece juxtaposed the two artists’ shelter images for the first time.

 Both artists’ works conveyed the stoicism of civilians during wartime, and although the media they used were different, their interests were already manifestly similar and the pair appeared in magazines together for many years to come.

 One of Brandt’s most famous wartime images is of St Paul’s Cathedral, illuminated by the moonlight and surrounded by the devastation of the Blitz.
 It was one of a series of photos he took evoking the shattered but indomitable architecture of wartime London, yet he also shared with Moore an intense interest in the people enduring the privations of war in the capital.

 Partly due to their employers at the Ministry, there was always an inevitable focus on ordinary people, the home and labour, and both artists’ images of coal miners and their families reflect the social deprivation of the 1930s and 1940s.
-But it was an optimistic view in the case of Moore, whose sketches of coal miners were made in the pits of Castleford, actually in the mine in which his father worked.
+But in the case of Moore, it was an optimistic view and his sketches of coal miners were made in the pits of Castleford, in the mine in which his father had worked.